City of Ames Grows Lower Carbon Fleet with Partners Chevron Renewable Energy Group and Optimus Technologies

 “It has been fantastic working with the City of Ames and their leadership,” said Colin Huwyler, CEO of Optimus Technologies.
 “They have set tangible sustainability objectives and by integrating the Vector System into their new vehicle equipment specifications, have demonstrated the decisive actions they are taking to reduce carbon emissions.
 After conducting a successful pilot on their snowplows, the City of Ames has validated that the Optimus technology provides a carbon reduction pathway for even the most severe-duty vehicles.”

 The City’s five trucks already equipped with the Vector System will burn about 10 percent of the City’s total annual diesel consumption.
 By operating these five trucks with the Vector System the City of Ames will reduce its carbon intensity by 110 metric tons of CO2 from the atmosphere by the end of the year.
-With seven new Vector equipped trucks on order, REG and Optimus Technologies project this program will save well over 200 metric tons of carbon emissions in 2021.
+With seven new Vector equipped trucks on order, Chevron Renewable Energy Group and Optimus Technologies project this program will save well over 200 metric tons of carbon emissions in 2021.

 About Optimus Technologies